MortenTsinakov/iti0302-frontend/README.md

 Before starting the front-end, you should run the database and back-end.

 1. Clone the project
-2. Run 'npm install'
+2. Run 'npm install' (from the directory where 'package-lock.json' file is located)
-3. Run 'npm start'
+3. Run 'npm start' (from the directory where 'package-lock.json' file is located)

 #### Screenshots of the app